HackYourFuture/databases/hand-in-homework-guide.md

 Homework week 1 <Your_Name>
 ```

-7. Submit the pull request from your forked repository branch into the `master` branch of the original repository
+7. Submit the pull request from your forked repository branch into the `master` branch of the original repository (which is [HackYourHomework/databases](https://www.github.com/hackyourhomework/databases))
 8. Do a little victory dance because you did it!
 Good job!

 For a visual walkthrough the steps please watch the following video one of our teachers, Unmesh Joshi, has made: